storage information

 STORAGE

-To properly age whole salami sticks, it is essential to store them in a cool, dry, and well-ventilated environment, ideally between 10ºC and 15ºC.
-This temperature range promotes the natural curing process, allowing the flavors to develop fully.
-If a suitable environment isn't available, you can still preserve the quality of opened packages by wrapping them in a brown paper bag, wax paper, or a clean tea towel, and then placing them in the refrigerator.
-Keep in mind that regardless of your storage method, the salami will become drier over time as it continues to age, which is a natural part of the curing process that enhances its flavor and texture.
-Regularly check the salami for any signs of excessive drying or spoilage to ensure the best quality.
+For sealed or to age whole salami sticks, it is best to store them in a cool, dry, ventilated space, ideally between 10ºC and 15ºC.
+This temperature range promotes the natural curing process, allowing the flavours to develop fully.
+When you open sealed salami or cut it, you can still preserve the quality of opened packages by wrapping the salami in a brown paper bag, wax paper, or a clean tea towel and then placing it in the refrigerator.

-For superior quality, salami is best eaten as soon as it is cut, and you should remove only enough skin to access the quantity of salami you require.
 You may notice that the cut end of the salami discolours – this is due to slight oxidation.
 The salt may also have started to crystallise on the end surface, which may alter the taste slightly, but it will just be the end piece that is affected, and the remainder of the salami will be fine.

 MOULD ON SALAMI

+Mould is a safe and vital part of the artisan process.
+“Penicillium Nalgiovense” is the standard Salami mould.
+This fluffy white mould, which can also be blue/green, acts as a natural barrier to protect the salami from competing mould or bacteria.
 The mould also keeps the salami from drying out too fast, thus slowing the drying process and enabling the development of all kinds of delicious flavours.
-Salami is often cleaned before packaging to have a uniform and pleasing look, but if ever mould happens to reappear it can easily be removed with a damp cloth, or if possible, by peeling off the casing.
+Salami is often cleaned before packaging to have a uniform and pleasing look, but if ever mould happens to reappear it it can easily be removed with a damp cloth, or if possible, by peeling off the casing.